mafudge/dps-thesis/thesis2/Draft-Thesis.md

 introduce bias even when treatment does not significantly affect those variables.
 However, usage patterns may also act as suppressors, obscuring a true treatment effect.
-We cannot definitively resolve this tension with the current data.\"
+We cannot definitively resolve this tension with the current data.

-State what you CAN claim:

-\"We can conclude that IF the treatment effect operates independently of usage patterns, the effect size is approximately 2.74 points.
-However, whether this conditional estimate reflects a true causal effect or post-treatment bias remains uncertain.\"
+TODO: Omit this old stuff?

 between in-context learning and midterm exam performance exhibited a suppression effect, initial simple regression analysis failed to detect